 There is no question organizations are attempting to educate their employees on the risks of phishing emails.
 PCI compliance standards require staff to be educated and for organizations to prepare comprehensive policies on acceptable use.
 The error in this common vulnerability probably isn't a sheer lack of training, but the impact of these education programs.

 Research by Axelos indicates the majority of organizations worldwide are relying primarily on spam filters to sort out malicious emails.
 While adoption rates vary by geography, only 31-70% of organizations are launching simulated phishing attacks.
-Simulation can be among the most "effective and relatively inexpensive" ways to impart real behavioral change in your staff.
+Simulation can be among the most "effective and relatively inexpensive" ways to impart real behavioral change to your staff.

 3. Not Closing Up Known Vulnerabilities

-Humans are risky, but failure to understand your network and environment are also a common point of vulnerability.
+Humans are risky, but failure to understand your network and environment is also a common point of vulnerability.
 The top ten "known vulnerabilities" accounted for 85% of attacks, with the other 15% comprised of some other 900+ vulnerabilities.
 In fact, most attacks exploit known vulnerabilities organizations never patched, despite patches being due for updates for months or years.

-In keeping with a trend visible in 2015's DBIR, there were no incidents with data loss that resulted from the exploitation of mobile or internet of things (IoT) devices.
+In keeping with a trend visible in 2015's DBIR, there were no incidents of data loss that resulted from the exploitation of mobile or internet of things (IoT) devices.
 While this doesn't mean companies should ignore the risks of mobile, sensors, or other connected devices, it does indicate focusing on known vulnerabilities and patterns should be the cornerstone of your risk mitigation program.

 There's no such thing as the perfect network, however, the concept of risk and reward is critical.
-Bryan Sartin, executive director of the Verizon Risk team, believes "often times even a half-decent defense will deter cybercriminals who will move on to look for an easier target."
+Bryan Sartin, executive director of the Verizon Risk team, believes "oftentimes even a half-decent defense will deter cybercriminals who will move on to look for an easier target."
 As a result, Verizon's risk team's key recommendations to protect against the most common exploits include:

 - Monitoring all inputs,